-We have not seen any instructions for Customs and Border Protection Officers (CBP) and we have concerns regarding how individual officers may respond to the current policy environment.
+Customs and Border Protection Officers (CBP) have broad-based powers to decide if travellers are eligible for entry to the US.
+CBP officers may deny you entry and are not obliged to offer a reason.
+We have concerns regarding how individual officers may respond to the current LGBTIQ+ policy environment.
 It is important to understand CBP is a separate agency to the State Department, which is responsible for visas.